moliver28/research-handbook/content/handbook/people-group/quarterly-talent-review.md

 description: "Overview of GitLab's internal quarterly talent review process."
 ---

+A high performance culture starts with a healthy organizational structure and team.
 The Quarterly Talent Review (QTR) is a strategic mechanism designed to bring our E-Group leaders together with their respectively aligned key People Group counterparts in a single session to review key Talent metrics and strategy on a quarterly basis with the ultimate goal of driving forward a tightly aligned divisional Talent Strategy.

 Goals and benefits of the QTR include the ability to: